AIAScience/mflux-ai-tutorials/hyper-para-opt/content.md

 have?
 How many filters in the convolutional layers?
 Will we use dropout and so on?
 We will need to run tests to figure out the best configuration.

 MFlux makes keeping track of and comparing such test runs easy.
-We will use Hyperas to run the optimalization.
+We will use Hyperas to run the optimization.

 _Running the experiment in this tutorial will be quick and easy for the human, but the machine will have to work a long time, likely several hours._